sirajshaikh01/Siraj-DT/README.md

-#Prerequisites
+**Prerequisites**

-Java 23+ installed and available on your PATH (check with java -version).
+Java 24 is installed and available on your PATH.

-Maven 3.6+ installed (mvn -v).

-Git for version control (optional but recommended).

-Postman desktop app (optional) for interactive testing.
+Postman desktop app.

+**Setup & Build**

+Clone the repository:

+Build and run using Maven:

+mvn clean spring-boot: run

+This compiles the code and launches the service on port 8080/pickSpot.
+You should see a log message:

+Tomcat started on port(s): 8080 (http)